 Washington Past and Present: An Introductory Study

 In addition to discussion sections and lectures by faculty, the class takes students on excursions to neighborhoods and important sites throughout the city of Washington.
-A variety of guest speakers also visit the class, including local politicians, congressional and White House staff, officials from the Smithsonian and other area museums, local reporters, business representatives, and advocates for the homeless.
+A variety of guest speakers also visit the class (view a list of past speakers).
 Many of the speakers who share with the class are Catholic University alumni.
 The class also emphasizes to students the importance of learning how to ask probing questions about their environment, gather and analyze data to answer them, and effectively communicate their answers.